biometry/APES/Stats/stats32-MixedModels.md

   a. iid
   b. normal (gaussian)

 The linear mixed model keeps assumptions 1. and 2b., but changes 2a: the variability doesn't need to be independent any more, but can be correlated between groups of data points.
-How this is done technically is that we assume that there is some random effect, typically written $$$e_i$$$, that comes from an extra distribution with it's own variability, and that is common for a group of data points.
+How this is done technically is that we assume that there is some random effect, typically written $e_i$, that comes from an extra distribution with it's own variability, and that is common for a group of data points.
 We write

 $$y ~ norm(response, \sigma)$$
 $$response = a x + b + e_i$$